ansys/scade-design-rules/doc/source/rules/modelling/scope_of_locals.rst

 Verification
 ------------
-The rule registers to the flows of a Scade model, e.g. local variables, and raises a violation for each flow which is not declared in the least common scope of its references.
+The rule registers to the flows of a Scade model, for example local variables, and raises a violation for each flow which is not declared in the least common scope of its references.

 Message: ``The local variable <variable name> shall be declared in its least common scope <scope path>``.